chris-j-akers/OneDriveCLI/README.md

 `odc get <remote_path> [local_path]`

 Download a file to your local host.
-By default will download to current local directory.
+If no local path is specified, will download to current local directory.

 ```
 ➜ odc get ./tech-books/reverse-engineering-for-beginners/october-2023/RE4B-EN-October-2023.pdf